Do Go On - 360 - Alan Turing & The Enigma

 Amazing.

-Which then they said, said like keep that secret right
+Which then they said like,

-because you don't want the enemy to know that you can read everything they're saying anybody to know
+because you don't want the enemy to know

-efforts at bletchley were exhausting they were difficult and they came with more ethical dilemmas
+They were difficult and they came with more ethical dilemmas

 than one might expect.